-\paragraph{Hashing of voxel vertices} For all normalised voxel points after scaling at resolution level $N_l$, we have $(N_l + 1)^d$ vertices in total.
-For coarse levels when $(N_l + 1)^d <= T$, we have $1:1$ mapping from all the vertices at this resolution level $N_l$ to hash table entries, so there is no collision.
+\paragraph{Hashing of Voxel Vertices} For all normalized voxels after scaling at resolution level $N_l$, we have $(N_l + 1)^d$ vertices in total.
+For coarse levels when $(N_l + 1)^d <= T$, we have one-to-one mapping from all the vertices at this resolution level $N_l$ to hash table entries, so there is no collision.
 Regarding finer levels when $(N_l + 1)^d > T$, we use a hash function $h$ to index into the feature vector array, effectively treating it as a hash table.
-In this case, we do not explicitly tackle hash collision existed, but instead we reply on gradient-based optimisation in the backpropagation of the subsequent residual MLP to automatically handle it.
-For instance, if two voxel points have the same hash values on one or more vertices, the point closer to the desired object which our model is more focused on tends to have bigger gradients during optimisation, so this point takes the domination to update the collided feature vector entry.
+In this case, we do not explicitly tackle hash collisions, but instead we reply on gradient-based optimization in the backpropagation of the subsequent residual MLP to automatically handle them.
+For instance, if two voxels have the same hash value on one or more vertices, the voxel closer to the desired object which our model is more focused on tends to have larger gradients during optimization, so this voxel takes the domination to update the collided feature vector entry.
 In this way, the collision issue is handled implicitly.

-We assign indices to these vertices by hashing the coordinates of them.
-The spatial hash function \cite{teschner2003optimized} $h$ is defined in the form:
+We assign indices to these vertices by hashing their coordinates.
+The spatial hash function \cite{teschner2003optimized} $h$ is defined in the following form:

-where $\mathbf x'$ is the input point, $\mathbf x'_{i=1,2,3}$ are the corresponding spatial normalised coordinate values, $\oplus$ denotes the bit-wise XOR operation, $\pi_i$ are unique large primary numbers, and $T$ is the hash table size.
+where $\mathbf x'$ is the input point, $\mathbf x'_{i=1,2,3}$ are the corresponding spatial normalized coordinate values, $\oplus$ denotes the bit-wise XOR operation, $\pi_i$ are unique large primary numbers, and $T$ is the hash table size.

-\paragraph{Hash tables lookup} Now we have the hash value for each vertex at each resolution level of each point.
-We then maintain an individual learnable hash table which contains $T$ numbers of $F$-dimensional feature vectors for each resolution level.
+\paragraph{Hash Tables Lookup} We now have the hash value for each vertex at each resolution level of each point.
+We then maintain an individual learnable hash table, which contains $T$ numbers of $F$-dimensional feature vectors for each resolution level.
 For the hash values on all the vertices of each resolution level, we look up the corresponding entries in the level's respective feature vector array, i.e., the hash table.
 Next, the previously assigned indices on the vertices are replaced by the corresponding lookup feature vectors, so each resolution level conceptually stores feature vectors at the vertices of a grid cube.
-The hash tables at different resolution levels are the only trainable parameters $\mathbf{\Theta}$ in the multiresolution hash encoder and the size of these parameters is $L \times F \times T$.
+The hash tables at different resolution levels are the only trainable parameters $\mathbf{\Theta}$ in the multiresolution hash encoder, and the size of these parameters is $L \times T \times F$.